UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 ![alt portal browser](images/014-portal-browser.png)

-## Building a Kubernetes Cluster with Azure AKS
+## Setting up a Kubernetes Cluster with Azure AKS

-The basic steps of building the docker images, however the uploading them to Azure differs slightly.
-Azure AKS allows to create a defineable amount of servers, which are managed via a API of Azure.
-In detail, the Azure Cli allows to receive the credentials of the kubernetes manager node, so that kubernetes cli (kubectl) can be used on the same machine where the docker images have been created to start and stop services/pods/etc. Furthermore, these managed servers are contained in an availability set, so that they are dynamically restarted in cases of unexpected server failures.
-An azure load balancer can be deployed via a kubernetes script (yaml file), which automatically links external traffic to the selected pods, which are in this case the pods containing the intrexx installation.
+The basic steps of building the docker images are the same as above.
+However, deploying them to Azure AKS differs slightly.
+Azure AKS allows to create a defineable amount of node instances, which are managed via an API of Azure.
+In detail, the Azure Cli allows to receive the credentials of the Kubernetes manager node, so that Kubernetes CLI (kubectl) can be used on the same machine where the Docker images have been created to start and stop services/pods/etc. Furthermore, these managed servers are contained in an availability set, so that they are dynamically restarted in cases of unexpected server failures.
+An Azure load balancer can be deployed via a Kubernetes script (yaml file), which automatically links external traffic to the selected pods, which are in this case the pods running the Intrexx containers.

 1. Create Azure Service Credentials